Last Dance (1996 film): Production

-Last Dance was filmed in Nashville.
+Last Dance was filmed in Nashville, Tennessee.

 Critical reception

 The film was largely ignored at the box office, and suffered in comparison to the 1995 film Dead Man Walking, which was an Academy Award–winning drama whose treatment of the death penalty theme was still fresh in the minds of audiences.

 Last Dance received negative reviews from critics.
 It currently holds a 30% rating on Rotten Tomatoes based on 23 reviews, with an average rating of 5.2/10.
 Sharon Stone was nominated for a Razzie Award for Worst New Star (as the new serious Sharon Stone) for this film and Diabolique, where she lost to Pamela Anderson for Barb Wire.

 Roger Ebert of the Chicago Sun-Times felt the film handled "potentially powerful material thoughtfully" and made a "good showcase for Stone".
 However, he pointed out that the film suffered from the "inescapable misfortune" of being following too soon after the "unquestioned masterpiece" of Dead Man Walking.
 In comparison, Ebert felt Last Dance "comes across as earnest but unoriginal".
 James Berardinelli of ReelViews also felt Dead Man Walking was "far superior".
 He felt Last Dance was a "less compelling tale" and "a little too safe", with "a little too much manipulation and melodrama".
 He praised Stone as giving the "most impressive performance of a rather lackluster career", but criticized Morrow as "leav[ing] something to be desired".
 He concluded that Last Dance is "perfectly watchable, and even worth a marginal recommendation, [but] in comparison to Dead Man Walking, it feels diluted."